SEESolutions-it/DpdlEngine/README.md

 The DpdlEngine lite release package includes an encoded DpdlPacket (dpdl_PHONEBOOK.dpdl) and the corresponding Dpdl code definition file (dpdl_PHONEBOOK.c) used to encode the DpdlPacket.
-The next section 'How to run the examples' will describe how to allocate, execute and perform queries on a DpdlPacket.
+The next section 'DpdlPacket example' will describe how to allocate, execute and perform queries on a DpdlPacket.

 The database technology in Dpdl has been developed since year 2003 and started with a BsC thesis.